Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 The cost of using the pay per applicant pricing system is likely to be dependent on certain parameters.
 Let’s understand each of these parameters briefly.

-The number of applications purchased
+Number of applications purchased

 If a recruiter purchases a specific number of applications, they will only need to pay for those number of applications.
 Once that number is reached, the ad will stop showing.
-For instance, if a recruiter decides they want 250 qualified applications for a job posting, they will need to pay only for those 250 qualified applications.

-The time of pausing the campaign
+Time of pausing the campaign

 While campaign pricing will be affected by the number of leads generated, the rate per applicant is usually decided on the basis of other factors.

-The demand for the job
+Demand for the job

-The location of the job
+Location of the job

 Other pricing models to remember